hyphacoop/api.distributed.press/README.md

 **Response:**

 HTTP response code, one of:
-- `202` Accepted: the request is accepted for asynchronous processing
+- `201` Created: the new configuration is enabled
 - `401` Unauthorized: the `PROJECT_API_KEY` is missing or invalid
 - `500` Internal Server Error: the request failed due to a server error
 - `503` Service Unavailable: the service is temporarily unavailable